Eadgyth/Programming-Editor/README.md

 A coding text editor, written in Java, with a flexible setting of projects and switching between projects.
 <p>
-The motivation is to have a coding editor that has feures to help coding but is at the same time easy to work with.
+The motivation is to have a coding editor that helps coding in may ways but that is at the same time easy to work with.
 It may be suited to write and test rather simple applications, may be for home or lerning requirements.
 <p>
 The coding language is currently Java but the code is made to integrate other types of projects.
-To illustrate that draft implementations for writing in Perl and HTML are included.
+To illustrate this draft implementations for writing in Perl and HTML are included.
 <p>
 FEATURES<br>
 <ul>